woshisimox/Fight-the-Landlord/docs/multi-phase-bot-guide.md

 ### How the thresholds and recommendations are produced

-The `score`, `threshold`, and `recommended` fields are computed by the engine before the bot is called, so every implementation receives the same baseline heuristics:
+The engine still evaluates every seat before contacting a bot so it can fall back to the legacy heuristics when necessary:

-* **Bid** – the engine evaluates each hand and chooses a threshold according to the configured bot name/choice.  `ctx.bid.recommended` is simply `ctx.bid.score >= ctx.bid.threshold`, and the built-in fallback also relies on this comparison.【F:lib/doudizhu/engine.ts†L1221-L1325】
+* **Bid** – `ctx.bid.score` is compared against a threshold derived from the seat's configured bot, and the boolean result is stored in `ctx.bid.recommended`.
+Phase-aware external bots receive a sanitized copy that omits the numeric threshold and recommended flag, leaving a `ctx.bid.default` hint solely for error recovery; built-in bots continue to use the raw values.【F:lib/doudizhu/engine.ts†L1221-L1329】
-* **Double** – the landlord recommendation is based on the score delta of the bottom cards, while farmers combine Monte Carlo estimates with counterplay strength; these values feed into `ctx.double.recommended` for each seat.【F:lib/doudizhu/engine.ts†L1434-L1559】
+* **Double** – the landlord calculation measures the bottom-card delta, while farmers combine Monte Carlo estimates with counterplay strength.
+Those results populate `ctx.double.recommended` for internal logic, while the sanitized context exposes the boolean as `ctx.double.default` when calling external services.【F:lib/doudizhu/engine.ts†L1434-L1559】

-Bundled LLM prompts now remind the model that the default decision is to follow the provided recommendation (e.g. “启发分 ≥ 阈值时会抢地主”) and to justify any deviation, so logs will show the same threshold that the engine supplied even when the AI elects to override it.【F:lib/bots/openai_bot.ts†L53-L70】【F:lib/bots/deepseek_bot.ts†L51-L70】
+Bundled LLM prompts now emphasise that external services should rely on their own evaluation of the hand, seating order, and public information instead of the engine's heuristic thresholds, only using the provided context as raw data.【F:lib/bots/openai_bot.ts†L46-L108】【F:lib/bots/deepseek_bot.ts†L44-L97】

 ## 计分与对局倍数（中文）